 - Many patients are asymptomatic until the disease is advanced (up to 2 L of fluid can build up).

 - Respiratory symptoms, including cough and hoarseness, may occur.

 - Other symptoms include fatigue, hiccoughs, anxiety and confusion.

 - Attention should be given to any history of specific antecedent conditions (eg, cardiac surgery, renal failure, radiation treatment, malignancy, TB).

-Signs may include hypotension, elevated jugular venous pressure (JVP) and diminished heart sounds (Beck's triad or acute compression triad described in 1935 with cardiac tamponade).
+Signs of chronic effusive pericarditis may include hypotension, elevated jugular venous pressure (JVP) and diminished heart sounds (Beck's triad or acute compression triad described in 1935 with cardiac tamponade).
 Signs may develop towards those of cardiac tamponade (Beck's triad, pulsus paradoxus, Kussmaul's sign, etc).
 Cardiac dullness is an unreliable sign.
 Pericardial friction rub is best heard in the supine position at the end of exhalation.
 Hepatojugular reflux may be observed.